dcnieho/Titta/readme.md

 As demonstrated in the demo scripts, the toolbox is configured through the following interface:
-1. Retrieve (default) settings for eye tracker of interest: `settings = Titta.getDefaults('trackerName');` Supported eye trackers and their corresponding model names in the Tobii Pro SDK/Titta are:
+1. Retrieve (default) settings for eye tracker of interest: `settings = Titta.getDefaults('tracker model name');` Supported eye trackers and their corresponding model names in the Tobii Pro SDK/Titta are:

     |Eye tracker|Model name|
     |---|---|